epklein/epklein.github.io/_mgmt/management.md

 - [Self Management](/mgmt/self): To manage other people we need first learn to manage ourselves.
 Plan our goals, priorities, agenda, routines, development, etc.;
 - [People Management](/mgmt/people): The goal of managing people is to achieve results through other people.
 For that we need develop people, delegate activities, communicate effectively, etc.;
 <!-- People Development / Stakeholder Management -->
-- [Team Management](/mgmt/team): To manage teams and deliver results we need to hire, develop and grow; implement processes and measure performance; give vision and purpose; etc.;
+- [Team Management](/mgmt/team): To manage teams and deliver results we need to hire, develop and grow; implement processes and measure performance; define strategies, give vision and purpose; etc.;
 <!-- Team growth / Team Productivity / Business Impact -->
 - [SWE Management](/mgmt/swe): The management of practices focused on the development and maintenance of software.
 <!-- Systems health / Technical Vision -->